 If the court does not order life insurance, it may be in the best interest of the non–supporting spouse to take out a policy insuring the supporting spouse to ensure future alimony or child support payments.

 If the coverage is only needed for a short period of time, then a "Level Term" policy will suffice.
-Term lengths are generally available in 5-year increments: 10, 15, 20, 25, and 30 years.
+Term lengths are generally available in 5-year increments: 10, 15, 20, 25, 30, 35, and now even 40 years.
 Term policies can also be available in 1-year increments between 15 to 30 years (17-year Term, 24-year Term, ect).

 If the need is permanent, then I recommend a "Guaranteed-No-Lapse" Universal Life (GUL) policy over any type of cash value policy.
 The GUL functions as a permanent Term policy where you are covered for life, all the while accumulating no cash value.
 These policies cost about half of what a traditional whole life policy would.
 My reason for advising against cash value policies is four-fold.
 First, if you borrow the money in a cash value policy your premium will increase due to the interest on the loan (typically 5-8%).
 Second, whenever you access the cash value your death benefit is reduced accordingly.
 This defeats the purpose of having a specific ready death benefit.
 Third, aside from there being no cash accumulated for the first 1-3 years (5 years with some policies), the cash accumulation rate of return is very low compared to most pure investment products available today.
 Fourth, upon death your cash value goes to the company not to your beneficiaries.
 So if you have a $100,000 policy that has accumulated $30,000 in cash value at your time of death, your beneficiaries will only receive $100,000 not $130,000.
 For any significant long-term cash accumulation, you would be far better off investing in pure investment products that are held in either an IRA or a company retirement plan (both of which have designated beneficiaries).